Alexander Knaster

-Alexander Knaster is Founder, Chairman and CEO of Pamplona Capital Management, an investment management firm with private equity, hedge fund, and fund of funds operations.
-He has more than 30 years of experience in the investment banking industry and was the former CEO of Alfa Bank, Russia's largest private commercial bank.
-He also held senior positions at Simmons and Co., Bankers Trust, Deutsche Morgan Grenfell, and Credit Suisse First Boston in cities such as Houston, New York, Moscow and London.
-In addition to his financial career, Knaster is a well-known philanthropist whose interests are heavily focused on cancer research and education.
+Alexander Knaster is the Founder, Chairman, and CEO of Pamplona Capital Management, a global investment firm with operations in private equity, hedge funds, and fund-of-funds.
+With over 30 years of experience in investment banking, Knaster previously served as CEO of Alfa Bank, Russia’s largest private commercial bank.
+His extensive career includes senior leadership roles at Simmons & Co., Bankers Trust, Deutsche Morgan Grenfell, and Credit Suisse First Boston, with experience spanning major financial hubs such as Houston, New York, Moscow, and London.
+Beyond finance, Knaster is a dedicated philanthropist, with a strong commitment to cancer research and education initiatives.

 Professional Experience